zio/zio/docs/reference/di/motivation.md

 ```

 :::note
 `ZLayer` is not only an effectful constructor, but also it supports concurrency and resource safety when constructing layers.
-So unlike the ordinary scala constructors, with ZIO we can create the dependency graph concurrently.
-Also, a layer can be thought of as a resource that can be acquired and released.
 :::

 ## Step 5: Using ZIO Environment To Declare Dependencies